3.5.2.1.3. Button

 }

-The invoke attribute is ignored if action attribute is set.
+attribute is set.
 The action attribute contains the name of action corresponding to the button.

-Example of a button with an action:
+Example of a button with an action

 <actions>